This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Best Time to Visit Berlin

-I always tell people to visit Berlin for the first time in Summer, as you’ll probably fall in love with the city and if you then come back in winter it won’t be that hard for you to still love the city.
+I always tell people to visit Berlin for the first time in summer, as you’ll probably fall in love with the city and if you then come back in winter it won’t be that hard for you to still love the city.

-This city doesn’t expect anything from you but to be yourself.
+I love Berlin because the city doesn’t expect anything from you but to be yourself.
 And Berlin has more bridges than Venice.
 Period.

 Do you have any tips on what to do in Berlin?
 Share your ideas in the comments.